-On completion of the Bachelor of Ministries Laidlaw graduates will:
+On completion of the Bachelor of Theology Laidlaw graduates will:

-- Be agents of change and grace as they live out the gospel in diverse vocations.
-Laidlaw graduates will be equipped to be leaders in church, non-profit and educational settings. - Be thoroughly Christian in terms of their perspective of the world and the centrality of Christ. - Have established a good biblical and theological knowledge which they can continue to build on. - Have been mentored, understanding the necessity of relationships for sustained ministry and transformation. - Have a heart for people and a holistic vision of the gospel making a difference spiritually, socially, emotionally, physically. - Have developed the skills of reflective practice which allows them to thoughtfully bring their lived experience into conversation with their biblical and theological knowledge. - Have developed the skills to discern the uniqueness of how God is at work in a local context. - Have gained life skills for leading, communicating, resolving conflict, mentoring and personal management. - Have developed an awareness of self and their unique set of giftings that enables them to recognise their best fit for Christian ministry practice and their potential for development
+- Be agents of change and grace as they live out the gospel in diverse vocations. - Be equipped to be leaders in church, non-profit, educational, and other vocational settings. - Be thoroughly Christian in terms of their perspective of the world and the centrality of Christ. - Have established a good biblical and theological knowledge which they can continue to build on. - Have been mentored, understanding the necessity of relationships for sustained ministry and transformation. - Have a heart for people and a holistic vision of the gospel making a difference spiritually, socially, emotionally, and physically. - Have developed the skills of reflective practice which allows them to thoughtfully bring their lived experience into conversation with their biblical and theological knowledge.

+- Have developed the skills to discern the uniqueness of how God is at work in a local context. - Have gained life skills for leading, communicating, resolving conflict, mentoring, and personal management. - Have developed an awareness of self and their unique set of giftings that enables them to recognise their best fit for Christian ministry practice and their potential for development. - Be thoroughly versed in their commitments to the Treaty of Waitangi, as tangata whenua or tangata tiriti.